 Make sure you're signed in to the same Ad Manager account and network as your device.

-- Under "Linked devices," select the device you just linked in your most recent session.
+- From the table, select the device you just linked in your most recent session.

 Reload the ads on your mobile app